jalada/gdrive-search/README.md

 **Warning: I used this to learn Rust.
 It might be the worst Rust ever.**

-Fifty percent learning Rust, fifty percent building a CLI to v. quickly search & access files in your Google Drive.
+Fifty percent learning Rust, fifty percent building a CLI to very quickly search & access files in your Google Drive.

 On my Mac I had the Google Drive desktop app, and an Alfred workflow to use